eNMS-automation/eNMS/docs/advanced/rest_api.rst

 ========

 In this section, instance refers to any device, link, service, workflow, or task in eNMS database.
+The REST API only supports JSON.

 eNMS has a REST API allowing to:

 - make sure eNMS is alive
 - create, update or delete an instance or a list of instances
-- run a Service or a Workflow
+- run a service or a workflow
 - schedule a task
 - retrieve the current configuration of an device
 - retrieve a list of devices matching a specific set of parameters
 - initiate a database backup or restore (also used for version upgrade migration)
 - initiate a device inventory bulk import or export
 - start a subset of the functionalities that are otherwise available in the admin panel.

-This REST API allows other/external automation entities to invoke eNMS functions remotely/programmatically.
-In this way, eNMS can be integrated into a larger automation solution.

 Expected REST API Headers: